 While noting how in Attorney-General v Guardian Newspapers Ltd (No 2) they had held that:

 “[A] duty of confidence arises when confidential information comes to the knowledge of a person . . . in circumstances where he has notice, or is held to have agreed, that the information is confidential, with the effect that it would be just in all the circumstances that he should be precluded from disclosing the information to others.”Attorney-General v Guardian Newspapers Ltd (No 2)

 Before the House further noted how clause 3(i) of the Editors’ Code of Practice of the Press Complaints Commission provides that:

 “(iii) It is unacceptable to photograph individuals in private places without their consent.
 Note – Private places are public or private property where there is a reasonable expectation of privacy.”

-And so by embracing both elements to the argument the House upheld the appeal on grounds that clandestine nature of ‘Narcotics Anonymous’ protected the needs and identities of those attending, thus when the respondents gained unauthorised access to the appellant’s treatment, they did so in the knowledge that it represented no less than a violation of her art.8 rights, whereupon the House reminded the parties that:
+And so, by embracing both elements to the argument, the House upheld the appeal on grounds that clandestine nature of ‘Narcotics Anonymous’ protected the needs and identities of those attending, thus when the respondents gained unauthorised access to the appellant’s treatment, they did so in the knowledge that it represented no less than a violation of her article 8 rights, whereupon the House reminded the parties that: